Pharmacology

 PHARG 1601: General Pharmacology I

-This course places an emphasis on the physical and chemical properties of the drugs, dosages, and therapeutic effects, methods of administration and indications/contraindications for the use of the drug.
+Credits 2The pharmacology course places an emphasis on the physical and chemical properties of drugs, the mechanisms of action, the therapeutic effects, the indications/contraindications and drug interactions.

 PHARG 1602: General Pharmacology I